asyncapi/ts-nats-template/examples/simple-request/README.md

 ## How to test this example

-To test this example use:
+To test this example, run:

 ```sh
 npm i && npm run test